Level: Resort nearby

 10 spots added - 171 photos shared

 Denis Island is probably the most famous resort island in Seychelles.
-This natural sanctuary, planted with coconut, takamaka and casuarina trees, has a taste of paradise.
-Surrounded by pristine waters and vibrant coral reefs where sea turtles, reef sharks and eagle rays abound, Denis Island will bring you wonderful snorkeling adventures.
+This natural sanctuary, planted with coconut, takamaka and casuarina trees, is close to being paradise.
+The island is surrounded by pristine waters and vibrant coral reefs where sea turtles, reef sharks and eagle rays abound.
+Denis Island is a location that will bring you wonderful snorkeling adventures.

 To visit this out-of-the-world paradise, you have to be a guest of the Denis Private Island resort.
-Daily 30-minute flights connect Mahé with Denis Island, located 60 kilometers north of the main island and 50 kilometers east of Bird Island.
+Daily 30-minute flights connect Mahé with Denis Island, located 37 miles north of the main island and 31 miles east of Bird Island.
+If you are visiting Seychelles with your own boat, you could moor near the reef once you have obtained authorization from the resort.

-You can snorkel all around the island, surrounded by coral reefs.
 In front of Bois Blanc beach, on the west side of the island, you will find open coral and seagrass areas.
-Encounters with hawksbill sea turtles, which come to feed and rest on the seagrass (all year round) and lay their eggs on the beach (from November to February), are almost guaranteed.
-Denis is also one of the rare locations in Seychelles where green sea turtles are common.
+You can also anticipate an encounter with hawksbill sea turtles.
+These turtles come to feed and rest on the seagrass all year round and to lay their eggs on the beach from November to February.

-Spotted eagle rays and juvenile blacktip reef sharks can also be seen very easily in this area, but are more difficult to get close to, however.
-The areas facing the northern (House Reef) and southern (Muraille Bon Dieu) tips of the island can also be snorkeled, but are rockier.
+Spotted eagle rays and juvenile blacktip reef sharks can also be seen very easily in this area, but tend to be more difficult to get close to.

 Around the island, the sea is generally calm, with no waves.
 If the sea gets rougher, choose the most sheltered side.

-The only accommodation on the island is the Denis Private Island hotel.
+The only accommodation on the island is the Denis Private Island Eco-Retreat.

-Sea turtles are a very familiar sight in Akumal Bay.
+Sea turtles are a very familiar sight around Denis Island.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them:

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.